wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 The third approach uses [Python decorators](http://wiki.python.org/moin/PythonDecorators).
 Decorators are named after a [software design pattern by the same name](http://en.wikipedia.org/wiki/Decorator_pattern).
 They can dynamically alter the functionality of a function, method or class without having to directly edit the source code of the given function, method or class.

 Django provides a decorator called `login_required()`, which we can attach to any view where we require the user to be logged in.
-If a user is not logged in and they try to access a page which calls that view, then the user is redirected to another page which you can set - typically the login page.
+If a user is not logged in and attempts to access a view decorated with `login_required()`, they are then redirected to another page ([that you can set](https://docs.djangoproject.com/en/1.9/ref/settings/#login-url)) - typically the login page.

 ### Restricting Access with a Decorator